RichieOrito/Akan-Names/README.md

 * An access to the Internet

-### Installation Process

 [Go Back to the top](#akan-name)
 ## Technology Used
 * HTML - which was used to build the structure of the pages.

-* CSS - which was used to style the pages incuding the left aside navigation bar
+* CSS - which was used to style the pages incuding the left aside navigation bar.

-* Figma-which was used to design the prototype of the UI
+* Figma-which was used to design the prototype of the UI.

-* JavaScript
+* JavaScript -To calculate the birthdays and Alert the user their Akan Name.

 ## Reference
 * LMS